schelian/python_project_template/README.md

 # What is this
 This repository serves as a template/demonstration on how to make code easy for others to use--build, run and examine outputs.

-This demonstration is focused on machine learning and the directory structure is loosely based on this [repo](https://github.com/StigTerrebonne/AIS-LSTM).
+This demonstration is focused on machine learning.
 However, feel free to adapt this to other data intensive applications (e.g., simulation, optimization, big data, etc.).
+* Config files are stored in ./config
+* Data is loaded from ./data/\<dataset\>
+* Results are written to ./models/\<dataset\>/\<model\>
+* Source code is in ./src.
+  * ./src/data has code for data processing
+  * ./src/models has code for machine learning
+* Other files (environment.yml, Dockerfile, etc.) are for setup

 The repo also has some tutorial material on conda, pandas, sklearn, docker, etc.  Feel free to ignore those for other applications.
-See sections with "Tutorial/reference" below for more details.
+See sections with "TUTORIAL/reference" below for more details.

 ## More details (read only once or when referring back)
 Documentation makes sure your code can be build, run and understood by others.